kiwicom/crane/README.md

 | `--sleep-after-upgrade` | `CRANE_SLEEP_AFTER_UPGRADE` | No       | 0       |
 | `--manual-finish`       | `CRANE_MANUAL_FINISH`       | No       | False   |

-## Integrations and extensions
+## Integrations & Extensions

-# Slack
+### Slack

-When `--slack-token` is defined, Crane can post an announcement to `--slack-channel` with details about the latest deployment.
-The announcement can contains useful links `--slack-link` to other services such as Datadog, Sentry or project repository.
+When `--slack-token` is set,
+crane can post an announcement to `--slack-channel` with details about the ongoing deployment.
+You can use `--slack-link` to add useful URLs to this announcements such as Datadog dashboards, Sentry issues, or the project repository.

 | CLI flag          | Environment variable  | Details                      |
 | ----------------- | --------------------- | ---------------------------- |